WammKD/Guile-Mastodon/docs/blocks.md

 #### Summary
 Retrieve all blocks associated with the user tied to `mastoApp`.

-If no `limit` value is provided, 40 is used.
+If no `limit` value is provided, the value 40 is used.

 A [\<mastodon-pagination-object\>](#mastodon-pagination-object) is returned, consisting of the [\<mastodon-account\>](#mastodon-account)s that the user has